MP Estate Planning UK

 The Impact of Lifetime Gifts on Inheritance Tax

 Understanding how lifetime gifts affect inheritance tax is crucial for effective estate planning.
-Making gifts during your lifetime can help reduce your estate’s inheritance tax liability, but it’s essential to understand the rules and regulations surrounding these gifts.
+Making gifts during your lifetime can help reduce your estate’s IHT liability — but the rules are specific, and getting them wrong can mean the gifts still count against your estate.
+Let’s look at how this works in practice.

 A stylized illustration depicting the impact of lifetime gifts on inheritance tax.
 In the foreground, a person hands over a gift-wrapped package to a family member, symbolizing the transfer of wealth.
 In the middle ground, an ornate scale balances the scales of justice, representing the intricacies of inheritance tax.
 In the background, a stately manor and lush gardens evoke the setting of generational wealth.
 Warm lighting casts a soft, nostalgic glow, while a subtle haze adds depth and atmosphere.
 The composition conveys the bittersweet emotions surrounding the passing of wealth between loved ones and the need to navigate complex tax implications.